 - Mixed ground pepper to taste

 - Garlic cloves and onion (optional for gravy)

-Remove the water, rinse the ham hock to remove the "foam" from the surface, add fresh water and 1 tsp of salt and cook the ham hock for 1 hour more.
+- Remove the water, rinse the ham hock to remove the "foam" from the surface, add fresh water and 1 teaspoon of salt and cook the ham hock for 1 hour more.

-Put generous layer of lard all over the meat and season it with 2 tsp salt (or more to taste), pepper, optional with red ground paprika.
+- Put generous layer of lard all over the meat and season it with 2 teaspoon salt (or more to taste), pepper, optional with red ground paprika.